giselew/toctoc_comments/Documentation/Configuration/Advanced/Index.rst

                                                                                             the behavior of the commenting plugin in the frontend.
                                                                                             Comments are considered as reviews
                                                                                             and are handled differently than comments.
-                                                                                            Please read chapter “Reviews” for
+                                                                                            Please read chapter “Reviews�? for
                                                                                             more information on this

                                                                                             (P – General,